+3.2.1 Options Page

+On the OPTIONS page, adjustments can be made concerning the general usage of the software.

+- In the UNIT SYSTEM section, the unit setting can be switched between SI metric units, e.g., meters, and US customary/architectural units, e.g., feet and inches. - In the CUSTOM MATERIALS section, a user-defined folder can be selected from which material files are loaded and shown as part of the custom materials database (see section 8.1).
+This folder can be on the local hard disk or on a network drive in order to make it easier to share acoustic materials across a company or project team.
+All MAT files in any subfolder are automatically loaded and search tags are assigned to each material corresponding to its folder location.

+- Use the □ open button to select the additional database folder. - Use the X clear button to not use the additional folder for loading materials anymore. - Use the refresh button to let EASE reread the folder, e.g. after a temporary disconnect. - The settings regarding data collection for software improvements can be modified.

+3.2.2 Other Settings

-- On the OPTIONS page, adjustments can be made concerning the general usage of the software.
-At this point the unit system can be switched between SI metric units, e.g., meters, and US customary/architectural units, e.g., feet and inches.
-The settings regarding data collection for software improvements can be modified, as well. - On the ACCOUNT page, the currently active license can be viewed (more details are given in section 3.3).
-Also, details about the installed program version are made available on this page. - On the THIRD-PARTY SOFTWARE page, license information is listed for the various components that are used by EASE.
+On the ACCOUNT page, the currently active license can be viewed (more details are given in section 3.3).
+Also, details about the installed program version are made available on this page.

+On the THIRD-PARTY SOFTWARE page, license information is listed for the various components that are used by EASE.